MarcLarock/Decision-Science/README.md

 Since xerostomia can also be caused by anxiety and the patient suffers from seasonal allergies, we need to determine if the medication is causing her symptoms.

-2. The Alpha-Index Rule for Decisions Under Uncertainty
+2. The Leximin and Alpha-Index Frameworks for Decisions Under Uncertainty